josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 For that matter, most of them were anti-_Trump_, until Trump became the path to winning at any cost.

 They claim to be pro-democracy, and _deeply_ concerned about the integrity of elections.
 But somehow, the threat of a valid citizen casting a valid vote without a photo ID matters more to them than their own candidate staging a coup to illegitimately steal the entire election outright.

-We won't see Harris demand that anyone goes and "finds votes" for her.
-But if we did, of course, that would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.
+We won't see Harris demand that anyone goes and "finds votes" for her, or encouraging her supporters to storm the Capitol, and certainly not threatening the life of her VP pick.
+But if we did, of course, those things would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.

 If she had won, our news would be filled with the inevitable, childish cries of “_that didn't count!_” and “_no fair!_” and “_you cheated!_”

 But she didn't win.
-And so it was valid.
+And so it was all valid.

-The rules did what they were supposed to do, in these childish people's minds: the rules made them win.
+The rules did what they were supposed to do, in the childish people's minds: the rules made them winners.

 If there were such thing as a cardinal sin for conservatives, I imagine disparaging the troops would've been it.